lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the expiration time of the Retransmission Timer
 - the expiration time of the Inactivity Timer

-The sender, for each active pair of Rule ID and optional DTag values, MUST instantiate
+The sender, for each active pair of Rule ID and optional DTag values, MUST maintain

 - one Attempts counter
 - one Retransmission Timer

-The receiver, for each pair of Rule ID and optional DTag values, MUST instantiate
+The receiver, for each pair of Rule ID and optional DTag values, MUST maintain

 - one Inactivity Timer